swkWien/sessions/2023/cr20231104_gdrc/README.md

 * Have you participated in a coding dojo or code retreat before?
 * Which programming languages are you familiar with?
 * How did you find out about us?
-* Do you join for breakfast?
+* Will you join for breakfast?
-* Do you join for dinner?
+* Will you join for dinner?

 ## Tweets